Safe Streets and Roads for All (SS4A) MPO

 PRIORITIZED PROJECTS

 The map below presents the prioritized projects developed to address safety needs on the High Priority Network.
-Click the map to open a detailed dashboard to filter projects by jurisdiction, benefit cost, and Community Priority Projects.
+Click the link below to open a detailed dashboard to filter projects by jurisdiction, benefit cost, and Community Priority Projects.

 PROJECT OVERVIEW